linkstrifer/gulp-tasks/README.md

 ### JSHint

-This task run JSHint on all the `.js` files, a tool that helps to detect errors and potential problems in your JavaScript code.
+This task runs JSHint on all the `.js` files, a tool that helps to detect errors and potential problems in your JavaScript code.
 If you are not familiar with JSHint, check the website [jshint.com](http://jshint.com/).